Dharanikota: Demographics

 As of 2011 Census of India, Dharanikota had a population of 7,534.
 The total population constitute, 3,734 males and 3,800 females —a sex ratio of 1018 females per 1000 males.
 725 children are in the age group of 0–6 years, of which 368 are boys and 357 are girls —a ratio of 970 per 1000.
 The average literacy rate stands at 66.06% with 4,498 literates, slightly lower than the state average of 67.41%.

 Government and politics

 Dharanikota Gram Panchayat is the local self-government of the village.
 It is divided into wards and each ward is represented by a ward member.
 The village is administered by the Amaravathi Mandal Parishad at the intermediate level of panchayat raj institutions.

 Education

-As per the school information report for the academic year 2018–19, the village has a total of eight schools.
-These schools include five MPP and three private schools.
+As per the school information report for the academic year 2018–19, the village has eight schools, including five MPP and three private schools.